 4. Don’t Provide Personal Information Over Email or Text

-Filing for unemployment does require you to provide some personal information, which may include your Social Security number, driver’s license number, contact information for employers and wage records, such as a pay stub.
+Filing for unemployment does require you to provide some personally identifiable information, which may include your Social Security number, driver’s license number, contact information for employers and wage records, such as a pay stub.
 But you are generally able to file online, over the phone or at an unemployment office (physical offices may currently be closed due to the pandemic, so check with your state).

 Never share information outside of the official application channels via email or text message.
 When you do share information, you should take caution to verify that the person is an official representative by reaching out through official channels.